fouwels/gomath/readme.md

-experiments in plotting with go, as a replacement for matlab/octave/julia/...
+experiments in plotting with go, in place of matlab/octave/julia/...

+implementations for:
+- mandlebrot sets
+- julia sets
+- bifurcation traces
+- lorenz attractors

+see `makefile` to run individual tests